 The SCA will not easily overrule a High Court’s decision without sound and logical reasoning for an appeal application as well as substantial grounds for the appeal.
 Arbitrators have wide discretion in their power to make awards.

-Written by Jonathan Green and supervised by Omphile Boikanyo
+Written by Jonathan Green and Omphile Boikanyo